USIREVEAL/RUSE/README.md

 node server
 ```

-# Docker images
+# Docker

 ## Prerequisites

-- Docker installed on the machine
+- Docker installed on the machine.
+To install Docker, follow the [official documentation](https://docs.docker.com/).

 ## Build and tag docker images